msprev/pandocinject/doc/readme.md

 Sometimes you may want to mark out certain entries as special.
     For example, you may wish to star certain entries when they appear in the document.

-If the input document contains a metadata variable `star`, which contains a list of uuids or slugs,
+If the input document contains a metadata variable `star`, which contains a list of uuids or slugs or IDs,
     any items with those identifiers will be starred if injected.

 ``` yaml